leenyburger/sfu_landing_page_jekyll/_posts/2021-12-23-direct-file-uploads-to-backblaze-b2-in-node-js-express-apps-a-complete-how-to-guide.md

 The CORS configuration you need on this bucket needs to be managed using the B2 API, and for this we recommend making use of the official `b2` tool.

 To begin, download the B2 tool for your system from the [Backblaze website](https://www.backblaze.com/b2/docs/quick_command_line.html).
+You can also use Homebrew on Mac:
+`brew install b2-tools`
 Rename the downloaded file to `b2` and move it to a sensible place.
 You'll need to mark it as executable (if you use MacOS or Linux) by running `chmod +x /path/to/b2` on the downloaded file.
 For the rest of this article we'll assume that the `b2` tool is available in your path and can be invoked simply using the `b2` command.

 Login to your B2 account by running the following: